PhantomMC/PhantomMini/README.md

 > This project is a work in progress.
-The first working release will probably be posted in late July.
+The first working release will probably be posted in late September.

 # Description
 A lightweight [C](https://www.iso.org/standard/74528.html) server that responds to requests from MC clients with a MOTD and an icon.